tensorturtle/post-facto-video-rosbag-fusion/README.md

 # Post-facto Video-Rosbag Fusion

+## Work in Progress

+- [X] NVENC hardware encoding and splitting
+- [X] Record rosbag as MCAP file (parallel_recording/rosbag_galactic)
+- [ ] Parse video into MCAP message and write to it: https://mcap.dev/guides/python/ros2.html

 *ROS2 and ROS are used interchangeably.
-Both refer to ROS2 Humble.*
+Both refer to ROS2.*

 **Problem**: ROS2 saves camera frames individually as still images when recording to a rosbag, which is very inefficient in both storage and processing.